 HUD Secretary Carson: Leaders Need To 'Take Your Ego Out Of It' And End Shutdown

-Ben Carson, the secretary of Housing and Urban Development, issued a challenge to elected officials to set their egos aside to resolve the longest partial government shutdown in U.S. history.
+Ben Carson, the secretary of Housing and Urban Development, who has been relatively quiet since the shutdown began in December, issued a challenge to elected officials to set their egos aside to resolve the longest partial government shutdown in U.S. history.

 "We can continue to hope that our leaders will recognize that this is an easy problem to solve.
 I mean, just take your ego out of it," Carson said.